Recovery timeline after surgery

 - You can start having non-strenuous sex at the end of the 3rd week after your surgery.
 Do not have vigorous sex before the 6th week.

-- Baths, spas, or pools are not allowed for at least 4 months following surgery.
-Your doctor needs to give you the green light first.
+- Baths, spas, or pools are not allowed for at least 4 weeks following surgery.
+It would be best if your doctor gives you the green light first.

 Your return to work